 Like a lot of people I first got into music through my family as a kid.
-My dad is a Beatles nut, so the fab four served as an idyllic start to my musical education.
-She loves you… I am the Walrus… Get Back… I was instantly hooked and my first great musical journey came going through those incredible records.
+My dad has always been crazy about The Beatles, thus the fab four served as an idyllic start to my musical education.
+She Loves You… I am the Walrus… Get Back… I was instantly hooked and my first great musical journey came through those incredible records.

-Side dishes came in the form of essential 60s pop/rock n’ roll, with The Kinks, The Carpenters, The Mamas & The Papas, The Hollies, The Monkees, Simon & Garfunkel and The Beach Boys among many other early favorites.
+Side dishes came in the form of essential 60s pop/rock n’ roll.
+I’m talking The Kinks, The Carpenters, The Mamas & The Papas, The Hollies, The Monkees, Simon & Garfunkel and The Beach Boys among many other early favourites.

 At sixteen I bought my first record, Carry on up the Charts by The Beautiful South.
 Purely on the back of the excellent One Last Love Song, which popped up on MTV about sixteen thousand times a day.
-Happily the rest of the album was fantastic too, though I got more than a few jibes about it from my college friends who deemed it “old people’s music”.
+Happily the rest of the album was equally fantastic, although I got more than a few jibes about it from my college friends, who deemed it “old people’s music”.
 But I didn’t give a shit that the band wasn’t cool, I just liked the music.

-Later came watershed discoveries that literally made the hairs on the back of my neck stand up, a heady realization that I’d only been scratching the surface and that music could be so many things, that anything was possible.
+Later came watershed discoveries that literally made the hairs on the back of my neck stand up.
+A heady realisation that I’d only been scratching the surface and that music could be so many things, that anything was possible.
 There were stunning tracks by The Beatles I’d missed the first time around and breathtaking material by bands such as Mansun, Radiohead, Arcade Fire, Grandaddy, Led Zeppelin, Pixies and Pet Shop Boys.

 Then came the incomparable electricity of seeing my heroes in action.
 I saw one of Oasis’ two historical gigs at Knebworth and checked out The Bluetones, The Webb Brothers & Doves at The Edinburgh Liquid Rooms.
 Later on came Mansun & Blur in Glasgow, Radiohead in London and Super Furry Animals at The Barfly in Cardiff.
 When I relocated to Amsterdam I caught Franz Ferdinand, Jack Johnson & I Am Kloot, just some of the great concerts during my time in the Dutch capital.